SeednapseAI/clara/README.md

        Delete vector DB for a given path.

      config
-       Get config for a given path.
+       Show config for a given path.
 ```

 ## Chat commands